-Bellevue neighborhood got too upscale for its Walmart
+In rapidly gentrifying Bellevue neighborhood, Walmart pulls plug on underperforming store

-Officially, Friday was the last day of business at the Factoria Walmart in Bellevue, though by then the cavernous store had been mostly picked clean by bargain hunting crowds that, according to staff, put Black Friday’s to shame.
+Officially, Friday was the last day of business at the Factoria Walmart in Bellevue, though by then the cavernous store had been mostly picked clean by bargain-hunting crowds that, according to staff, put Black Friday’s to shame.

 By Thursday, the store’s inventory was down to some clothing and personal items like sunglasses and a lot of liquor.
 A smattering of shoppers milled around a small roped-off section near the front doors like gawkers at a celebrity estate sale — glad of the bargains but troubled by the passing of someone who had seemed so successful.